 Sure, retargeting based on third-party cookies will phase out.
 But you can still retarget people who have visited your website.
 This can be particularly useful if you can prolong the expiry time for your first-party cookies, which server-side tagging enables.

-The key takeaways and benefits of server-side tagging
+The key takeaways of server-side tagging

 While server-side tagging is still a tag, it’s your tag.
 It’s a single script on your site that you own – sending data to your cloud or on-premise server.
 So you can feel comfortable saying “bye-bye” to third-party tags.